Vancouver Showcase

-The Vancouver Showcase was a men's and women's college basketball tournament that was first played in November 18 through 20, 2018 at the Vancouver Convention Centre in Vancouver, British Columbia, Canada. during the 2018-19 NCAA Division I men's basketball season and 2018-19 NCAA Division I women's basketball season.
+The Vancouver Showcase was a men's and women's college basketball tournament that was first played in November 18 through 20, 2018 at the Vancouver Convention Centre in Vancouver, British Columbia, Canada.
 Four men's and eight women's teams participated in the tournament.
 The event moved to Victoria, B.C. for 2019 after the loss of local support in Vancouver.